The purpose of this document is to provide short definitions for a collection of technical terms used in Fuchsia.

 A Zircon Boot Image (ZBI) contains everything needed during the boot process before any drivers are working.
 This includes the kernel image and a RAM disk for the boot filesystem.

 Zedboot is a recovery image that is used to install and boot a full Fuchsia system.
 Zedboot is actually an instance of the Zircon kernel with a minimal set of drivers and services running used to bootstrap a complete Fuchsia system on a target device.
-Upon startup, Zedboot listens on the network for instructions from a bootserver which may instruct Zedboot to install a new OS.
+Upon startup, Zedboot listens on the network for instructions from a bootserver that may instruct Zedboot to install a new OS.
 Upon completing the installation Zedboot will reboot into the newly installed system.

 Zircon is the microkernel and lowest level userspace components (driver runtime environment, core drivers, libc, etc) at the core of Fuchsia.
 In a traditional monolithic kernel, many of the userspace components of Zircon would be part of the kernel itself.